 2017-2018, Biokovo-Neretva region in the Second World War and after the war

-Research has been conducted since 2006.
+The research had been conducted since 2006.
 The first book was published in October 2017 and the second book in April 2018.
-The third will be published in 2020.

 2017, POW Camp Gripe in Split (1944-1945)